MARWAN-VIP/beautiful.animals/README.md

 # Fun type pets
-A collection of free-to-use add-on pets and other other animals!
+A collection of paid-to-use add-on pets and other other animals!
 Goes great with keep-companion!

 I recommend you use these add-on peds with: [keep-companion-ox](https://github.com/alberttheprince/keep-companion-ox)